 Our campers will get a chance to see, enjoy and learn about Kansas’ rich history, agriculture, and much more.
 They will stay in K-State residence halls; meet and interact with legendary coach Bill Snyder; and during their time in Nicodemus, go horseback riding, fishing, and hiking; as well as interact with Nicodemus Buffalo Solider re-enactors at a real campfire cookout, swim and much more.
 Both sessions include a service learning project sponsored by the USDA Natural Resources Conservation Service Center office, where we will plant trees in Nicodemus.

-We are now in our fifth year and will offer two camps, each with a slightly different emphasis: the Veryl Switzer/KSU Agriculture Camp, June 17-21, 2013 and Back 2 History Camp, July 24 & 25, 2013.
-We plan to serve 25-30 youth at each camp this year and the increased cost to provide this camp.
+The Veryl Switzer/KSU Agriculture Camp is now in its eighth year and will take place June 13-17 and June 20-24, 2016.
+We plan to serve 20-30 youth at each camp this year and the increased cost to provide this camp.
 The camp was a dream and vision of JohnElla Holmes and Veryl Switzer (4th generation descendant of Historic Nicodemus Kansas and Black Farmers), however, Dr. Zelia Wiley, Assistant Dean of Diversity College of Agriculture and the wonderful faculty has made it a reality!